Data extracted in June 2025

 Source data for tables and figures

 The data source used to produce population grids was the 2021 population and housing census.
 The sources for census data differ between countries and census rounds.
 Four main census approaches according to the Art.
 4 of Regulation (EC) No 763/2008, were applied by countries in 2021: traditional, register based, rolling and combined census.
+Grid data for Iceland is not available and grid data from France does not include Régions Ultrapériphériques Françaises.
+Eurostat classifies the values on the grid cells as final.
+The data to be provided on 1 km² grid from the 2021 population and housing census is laid down in Regulation (EU) 1799/2018 and is as follows: with a deadline of 31 December 2022 for the total population on grids, and with a deadline of 31 March 2024

-• sex (males, females);
+- sex (males, females)

-• age (under 15, 15 to 64, 65 and over);
+- age (under 15, 15 to 64, 65 and over)

-• place of birth (in the reporting country, in another EU country, outside the EU);
+- place of birth (in the reporting country, in another EU country, outside the EU)

-• usual residence 12 months before the census date (unchanged, within the reporting country, outside of the reporting country).
+- usual residence 12 months before the census date (unchanged, within the reporting country, outside of the reporting country)

-The census grid dataset is referenced to a common 1km2 reference grid, that is defined by the INSPIRE framework, more specifically by Regulation (EU) No 1089/2010 that specifies the grid to be used (the ETRS89-LAEA coordinate reference system).
+The census grid dataset is referenced to a common 1 km² reference grid, that is defined by the INSPIRE framework, more specifically by Regulation (EU) No 1089/2010 that specifies the grid to be used (the ETRS89-LAEA coordinate reference system).
 The geo-referenced population dataset from the 2021 population and housing censuses in the EU can be accessed at the Eurostat GISCO website.

 Aggregation method: Grids are produced by aggregating geo-referenced micro data (also called bottom-up approach).
 This method requires the availability of data that has been geocoded to a geographical location, followed by the aggregation into the square kilometre.
 This was the method used by 25 Member States and three EFTA countries (Belgium, Bulgaria, Czechia, Germany, Denmark, Estonia, Ireland, Spain, Italy, Croatia, Hungary, Cyprus, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Austria, Poland, Portugal, Romania, Slovenia, Slovakia, Finland, Sweden, Liechtenstein, Norway and Switzerland).